Girls camp grieves loss of 27 campers and counselors in Texas floods that killed nearly 90 people

 Warnings came before the disaster

-On Thursday the National Weather Service advised of potential flooding and then sent out a series of flash flood warnings in the early hours of Friday before issuing flash flood emergencies — a rare alert notifying the public of imminent danger.
+On Thursday the National Weather Service advised of potential flooding and then sent out a series of flash flood warnings in the early hours of Friday before issuing flash flood emergencies — a rare step that alerts the public to imminent danger.

-Authorities and elected officials have said they did not expect such an intense downpour, the equivalent of months of rain for the area.
+Authorities and elected officials have said they did not expect such an intense downpour, the equivalent of months of rain.

-Kerrville City Manager Dalton Rice said authorities are committed to a full review of the emergency response.
+Kerrville City Manager Dalton Rice said one of the challenges is that many camps are in places with poor cellphone service.

-Trump, asked whether he was still planning to phase out the Federal Emergency Management Agency, said that was something “we can talk about later, but right now we are busy working.”
-He has said he wants to overhaul if not completely eliminate FEMA and has sharply criticized its performance.

-Trump said he doesn't plan to rehire any of the federal meteorologists who were fired this year as part of widespread government spending cuts.
+President Donald Trump signed a major disaster declaration Sunday for Kerr County and said he would likely visit Friday.
+He said it wasn't the time to talk about whether he was still planning to phase out the Federal Emergency Management Agency and added that he doesn't plan to rehire any of the federal meteorologists who were fired this year as part of widespread government spending cuts.

 “This was a thing that happened in seconds.
-Nobody expected it.
-Nobody saw it.
-Very talented people there, and they didn’t see it,” the president said.
+Nobody expected it,” the president said.

-Sen. Ted Cruz, a Texas Republican, said recent cuts to FEMA and the National Weather Service did not delay warnings ahead of the flood.
+Sen. Ted Cruz, a Texas Republican, said recent cuts to FEMA and the National Weather Service did not delay any warnings.

 Seewer reported from Toledo, Ohio.
 Contributing to this report were Associated Press writers Christopher Weber in Los Angeles; Adrian Sainz in Memphis, Tennessee; Cedar Attanasio in New York; Sophia Tareen in Chicago; and Michelle Price in Morristown, N.J.